short-pixel-optimizer/enable-media-replace/readme.txt

 = 3.4.0 =

+* New - In edit media screen EMR notes user who replaced file if this was not uploader.
+* New - Added Drag and Drop area for files
 * New - When replacing with new file name, now also possible to update upload path
+* Update of Underlying libraries

 = 3.3.12 =